To fulfil this goal, the Special Rapporteur follows some recurring methods of work but also some specific ones.

 Depending on the Special Rapporteur, new and cremethods of work have been developed in order to better fulfil the mandate on the situation of human rights defenders.

 A Few examples:

-At the very beginning of his mandate the Special Rapporteur has introduced consultations as a method of work.
-During each consultation, the Special Rapporteur meets about 40 human rights defenders, region by region or by thematic.
+At the very beginning of his mandate the Special Rapporteur, Michel Forst has introduced consultations as a method of work.
+During each consultation, he met about 40 human rights defenders, region by region or by thematic.
 Consultations constitute an excellent occasion to bring together human rights defenders from the same region or working on the same thematic and enable them to share their experiences and good practices.

 Within consultations, the Special Rapporteur undertakes a detail exchange with human rights defenders of national and regional trends, the threats and reprisals they are facing, and the methods of protection developed.